magfred-fobe/a-method-for-porting-software-using-formal-specifications/README.md

 # A method for porting software using formal specifications

-An example of the method proposed to apply formal specifications to theprocess of porting code.
+An example of the method proposed to apply formal specifications to the process of porting code.
 In this example the linked list module of [FreeBSD](https://github.com/freebsd/freebsd-src/blob/main/sys/sys/queue.h) has been ported to Rust.

 The method can be seen as an inversion of the V-model.